-- Pre-Medical Chemistry Major: The same as the graduation major.
-In addition, medical schools expect at least 2 courses (and usually more) in biology.
-Students should consult members of the Chemistry Department for assistance in planning a course program early in their college career. - Bachelor of Science: Persons completing the ACS major and meeting the graduation requirements of the College shall be awarded the degree Bachelor of Science. - American Chemical Society Approved Major (Bachelor of Science): 12 courses including 115, 116 (or 105, 106) and all chemistry courses above 350 (except 399, 497, 499), Chemistry Seminar participation; MAT 124, 125, 224; PHY 121, 122 (which should be taken during the sophomore year).
-Reading ability in German equivalent to 2 semesters and computer proficiency are also required.
-Modern Physics, additional mathematics and research experience are recommended. - Honors Major: Full ACS major; average of 3.5 in chemistry, mathematics, and physics, 3.0 overall; 1 summer or course of approved research; participation in seminar. - Minor: 5 courses which must include 115, 116 (or 105, 106), 353 and 2 other chemistry courses from 351, 352, 361 or BIO 367.
+Pre-Medical Chemistry Major: The same as the graduation major.
+In addition, medical schools expect at least two courses (and usually more) in biology.
+Students should consult members of the Chemistry Department for assistance in planning a course program early in their college career.

+Bachelor of Science: Persons completing the ACS major and meeting the graduation requirements of the College shall be awarded the Bachelor of Science degree.

+American Chemical Society Approved Major (Bachelor of Science): 12 courses including 115, 116 (or 105, 106) and all chemistry courses above 350 (except 399, 497, 499); Chemistry Seminar participation; MAT 124 or 145, MAT 125 or 146, and 224 or 245; PHY 121, 122 (which should be taken during the sophomore year).
+Reading ability in German equivalent to two semesters, computer proficiency, Modern Physics, additional mathematics and research experience are recommended.

+Honors Major: Full ACS major; average of 3.5 in chemistry, mathematics, and physics, 3.0 overall; one course or summer of approved research; participation in seminar.

+Minor: Five courses which must include 115, 116 (or 105, 106), 353 and two other chemistry courses from 223, 351, 352, 361 or BIO 367.